 When you created a security group in the past, for your file shares or even in SharePoint, they would be stored in what we call Active Directory.

 Today, you have Microsoft 365 Groups.
-When a group is created, it’s stored in the same place you’re used to: your tenant’s Active Directory, also referred to as Azure Active Directory, or Azure AD.
+When you create groups, they are stored in the same place you’re used to: your tenant’s Active Directory, also referred to as Azure Active Directory, or Azure AD.

 Microsoft 365 Groups is a membership service that allows users within your organization to collaborate across the Microsoft 365 suite.
 Microsoft 365 Groups works with the Microsoft 365 tools you already use to create an interface that is ideal for shared projects and group work.